Nón lá

-Nón lá appeared in the 13th century, during the Trần Dynasty.

 The hats have been worn since ancient times to protect the wearer from the sunshine and rain of Vietnam's tropical monsoon climate.
-An image of the nón lá was carved on the Ngọc Lũ bronze drum and the Đào Thịnh bronze jar around 2500–3000 BC.
+Although the variations of the hat are found across many Asian societies, an image of a predecessor of the nón lá was found carved on the Ngọc Lũ bronze drum and the Đào Thịnh bronze jar around 3000–2500 BP.

-In Vietnam today, there are a number of traditional hat-making villages such as Đồng Di village (Phú Vang), Dạ Lê (Hương Thủy), Trường Giang (Nông Cống), especially Phủ Cam hat village (Huế), Chuông village (Thanh Oai - Hanoi).
+In Vietnam today, there are a number of traditional hat-making villages, including Đồng Di (Phú Vang), Dạ Lê (Hương Thủy), Trường Giang (Nông Cống), Phủ Cam (Huế), and Chuông (Thanh Oai, Hanoi).

 Characteristics

-Nón lá are often woven with different types of leaves such as palm leaves, let leaves, straw, bamboo, mortar leaves, hồ leaves, pandan leaves, du quy diệp leaves used to make hats, etc... but mainly made of conical leaves.
-Hats often have a strap made of soft fabric or velvet, silk to keep on the neck.
+Nón lá are typically woven with different types of leaves such as palm leaves, straw, bamboo, mortar leaves, hồ leaves, pandan leaves, and du quy diệp leaves.

 Cones are usually conical in shape, but there are also some types of cones that are wide and flattened.
 The conical leaves are arranged on a frame consisting of small bamboo slats bent into an arc, pinned with thread, or silk or monofilament.
 The spokes are made into thin, small and supple bamboo sticks and then bent into circles of different diameters to form cones.
 All are arranged next to each other on a pyramidal mold.

-To make a nón lá, the craftsman takes each leaf, flattens it, then cuts the top diagonally with scissors, then uses a needle to thread about 24–35 leaves together for one turn, then arrange them evenly on the hat mold.
-The conical leaves are thin and also easily damaged when it rains a lot, so the craftsmen took advantage of the dry bamboo sheath to make the layer between the two layers of conical leaves, making the hat both hard and durable.
+Nón lá is made by flattening each leaf, cutting the top diagonally with scissors, threading around 24 to 35 leaves together with a needle for one turn, and then equally arranging them on the hat mold.
+Since the conical leaves are thin and easily destroyed by heavy rain, the artisans created a layer between the two layers of conical leaves using the dry bamboo sheath, giving the hat strength and durability.

-In the next stage, the craftsman takes the rope to tie the conical leaves that have been spread evenly on the mold with the hat frame and then they begin to sew.
+In the next stage, the craftsman uses rope to tie the conical leaves that have been spread evenly on the mold with the hat frame together and then they begin to sew.
 The worker puts the leaves on the side of the cone and then uses a wire and a sewing needle to make the hat into a pyramid.
 After forming, the hat is coated with a layer of varnish to increase durability and aesthetics (can add art decoration for hats used in art).
 In the middle of the 3rd and 4th spokes, the worker uses only two symmetrical pairs to tie the straps.
 Straps are usually made from velvet, soft silk, with many colors.